modeldriven-hu/cameo_python_simulation/README.md

 - Receive and process the response received from the server

 This is strictly a proof of concept and not intended to be used directly in a real system.

+## Installation

+Requirements:

+ - Python latest
+ - PIP latest

+Execute the following commands:

+- `pip install -r requirements.txt` to install all the requirements
+- `python app.py` to start the application

+To check whether the application is running, enter `http://localhost:5000/` in your browser and see the response.